The HyperX Alloy FPS is an excellent gaming keyboard with a lot to offer and for at a reasonable price.

 The USB cable is braided, with red highlights, but there is one unusual thing about it: it is not a micro USB, but mini USB type B.

 As for the eight additional keycaps, we have the WASD keys and the number keys 1-4.
-They are not only colored red so as to stand out more but are also slightly taller than the standard keycaps.
+They are not only colored red to stand out more but are also slightly taller than the standard keycaps.
 This, naturally, makes it easier to find them in the heat of the moment.
-The metallic texture on the WASD keys are also a welcome addition in this regard.
+The metallic texture on the WASD keys is also a welcome addition in this regard.

-The Alloy FPS is evidently very minimal in terms of design philosophy.
+The Alloy FPS is evidently very subtle in terms of design philosophy.
 The main body of the keyboard is noticeably compact.
-Not only does this save plenty of desktop space, but also makes for a more neutral design – perfect for those who aren’t fans of the flashiness and bulk of most modern gaming keyboards.
+Not only does this save plenty of desktop space, but it also makes for a more neutral design – perfect for those who aren’t fans of the flashiness and bulk of most modern gaming keyboards.